KyungtaeCho/KyungtaeCho.github.io/_pages/about.md

 Hello and welcome to my website!

 I am a Ph.D.
 Candidate in Economics at Texas A&M University.
+Most people who know me in person call me KT, and you are welcome to do the same.

 My research can be categorized as energy economics, environmental economics, and industrial organizationm, with keen interest in inequalities.
 I structural economic models to study how households and markets respond to environmental risks, energy costs, and local policy changes.